zkCollective/zk-Harness/tutorials/logs/README.md

 The following information is recorded for each circuit benchmark:

+* Framework: the name of the framework (e.g., gnark)
 * Backend: the backend used (e.g., groth16)
 * Curve: the curve used (e.g., bn256)
-* Benchmark: the benchmark being run
+* Circuit: the circuit being run
+* Input: file path of the input used
-* Step: the step being measured (e.g., setup)
+* Step: the step being measured -- compile, setup, proving, verifying
-* nbConstraint: the number of constraints in the circuit
+* nbConstraints: the number of constraints in the circuit
 * nbSecret: number of secret inputs
 * nbPublic: number of public inputs
 * Ram: memory consumed in bytes
-* Time: elapsed time in seconds
+* Time: elapsed time in milliseconds
 * nbCores: number of cores used
 * Machine: the machine used for benchmarking

-Note: Should we add intermediate signals in the logs.

 ### Recursion